NBISweden/workshop-python/lesson_plans/day_3/20231110_reflection.md

 Instead, I ended up creating exercises that were too vague: they would write their first assert in a Python script at around after 4 hours.

+## [I3] Forgot about group work

+As I hard a hard time imagining how to teach/engage two classrooms.
+At the start of the thought process, I felt I should not do group work, as I cannot check the groups in Umea and I felt that was unfair.

+It was only after the lesson a learner asked me why I did not do group work.

+I shared that I had rejected the idea before and that I only now see that it could/would have been a good idea!
+I thanked the learner for the insight.

 ## [D1] Have requirements for TAs